symfony/symfony/UPGRADE-6.0.md

    `DefaultAuthenticationSuccessHandler`.
  * Removed the `AbstractRememberMeServices::$providerKey` property in favor of `AbstractRememberMeServices::$firewallName`
  * `AccessDecisionManager` now throw an exception when a voter does not return a valid decision.
+ * Remove `AuthenticationManagerInterface`, `AuthenticationProviderManager`, `AnonymousAuthenticationProvider`, `AuthenticationProviderInterface`, `DaoAuthenticationProvider`, `LdapBindAuthenticationProvider`, `PreAuthenticatedAuthenticationProvider`, `RememberMeAuthenticationProvider`, `UserAuthenticationProvider` and `AuthenticationFailureEvent` from security-core, use the new authenticator system instead
+ * Remove `AbstractAuthenticationListener`, `AbstractPreAuthenticatedListener`, `AnonymousAuthenticationListener`, `BasicAuthenticationListener`, `RememberMeListener`, `RemoteUserAuthenticationListener`, `UsernamePasswordFormAuthenticationListener`, `UsernamePasswordJsonAuthenticationListener` and `X509AuthenticationListener` from security-http, use the new authenticator system instead
+ * Remove the Guard component, use the new authenticator system instead

 SecurityBundle
 --------------